abelsj60/my-site/app/data/the-story/story-chapter-two.md

 number: 2
 ---

-One day, the boy felt blue.

-It was time to go home.
-So, his little fairy friend flew him back to real life.

-The boy stetched awake in his own bed, knocking a little lamp off his nightside table.
-Then he grew big, and learned to navigate the wide world alone.
+The boy woke at home the next morning.

-The boy studied, became a lawyer, and then a journalist.
-He wrote about digital media and technology, talking to bankers and executives the world wide.
-Life was good, then curved, and the boy found himself starting a company.
+The lamp glowed beside him.
+The sprite was right — it was time to confront the world.
+So, the boy studied, became a lawyer and then a journalist.

+He wrote about digital media, technology, and venture capital, talking to bankers and execs for Forbes and others.

-He met a friend and built the software of his dreams.
-Their platforms were clever.
+His lamp burst with bright light.
+Then, one day, life took a magic turn.
+The boy met a Web developer, started a company, and built two clever software platforms.

-One made it easy to control interactive networks of online videos.
-The other let people choreograph software demos with the grace of a Broadway Show.
+One made it easy to control interactive networks of online video, the other to choreograph software demos as if directing a Broadway Show.

-But neither took.

-The boy had forgotten the fairy's magic lesson.
-The story behind technology — not its features — matter most.
+The boy tirelessly pitched them, telling ever better stories about software.

+Neither took, and the boy's golden lamp grew dim.
+One morning, he stretched awake, knocking it dark behind his nightside table.